RemixVSL/iomemory-vsl/README.md

 | v5.6.0 | MEGACHONKER |

 ## Important note!!!
-Commits to master are not write tested, just compile tested.
+Commits to master are not "always" write tested, just compile tested.
 Releases have gone through testing with Flexible I/O Tester.

-Only the version and next_generation branches are tested, nothing else.
-The driver may in fact work with older or newer kernels.
-The next_generation branch is currently running in a CEPH cluster with official LTS kernel 4.14 and works quite well.
-Testing and running with the kernel module has been done on Ubuntu and Redhat.
-*** the untested branch has only been compiled and loaded not device tested ***
+Testing for page_cache errors, and generic FIO checksumming on read and write and different block sizes.

 ## Building
 ### Source